 There is a large number of hazardous substances in daily use and under development.
 The Government is proposing to improve the assessment process for hazardous substances so that potential risks are managed and 'greener' substances are encouraged.

-The discussion document sets out our proposals and questions for you.
+The discussion document sets out the proposals.

 What hazardous substances are

 Hazardous substances are chemicals or mixes of chemicals that can be explosive, flammable, oxidising, corrosive or toxic to people and the environment.

 The difference between a hazardous substance and a chemical

 In New Zealand we approve hazardous substances.
 A substance can be a chemical or a formulation of different chemicals.
 Different hazardous substances can have the same chemical as an active ingredient present at varying concentrations.

 Why we need hazardous substances